HamzaIqbal22/HamzaIqbal22/README.md

 * 🌍  I'm based in Toronto!
 * ✉️  Contact me at [hamza.iqbal@torontomu.ca](mailto:hamza.iqbal@torontomu.ca) or connect with me on Linkedin at https://www.linkedin.com/in/hamza-iqbal-1606661a9/
-* 🤝  I am willing to work together on engaging projects that contribute to improving the world
+* 🤝  Lets work together on engaging projects!
 * ⚡  Constantly learning and developing my skills

 ### Skills